zhumo/fema_disasters/README.md

 * Volcano (WA)

 # To Do
+* Fix Michigan
+* Fix border highlighting, which is inconsistent across states.
+Some borders seem thicker than others.
 * Add numbers to each circle
   * Currently technically doable, but it gets kind of ugly with small states.
 I need to figure out the design.
   * Maybe separate out the small states to a panel on the right?